badrap/docs.badrap.io/docs/faq.md

 ## Is there any danger if I search for my own data in your service?

 Absolutely not.
-Information about your personal network assets (e.g. IP addresses, email addresses) already exists out in the Internet.
+Information about your personal network assets (e.g., IP addresses, email addresses) already exists out in the Internet.
 By searching for your own data through our service, you just search for your own assets from existing data sets published by security researchers.
 We could show the